brave/browser-laptop/docs/state.md

       reconcileFrequency: number, // duration between each reconciliation in days
       reconcileStamp: number, // timestamp for the next reconcilation
       recoverySucceeded: boolean, // the status of an attempted recovery
-      satoshis: number, // confirmed balance as an integer number of satoshis
+      probi: number, // confirmed balance as an integer number of probi
       transactions: [{
         ballots: {
           [publisher]: number // e.g., "wikipedia.org": 3